stevenfarless/ttt/README.md

-# 🎮 Custom Tic Tac Toe - (Multiplayer Edition)
+# 🎮 Custom Tic Tac Toe - Multiplayer Edition

-**Version:** 0.3.0-alpha | **Release Date:** October 31, 2025
+**Version:** 0.3.1-alpha | **Release Date:** October 31, 2025

 > ⚠️ **ALPHA RELEASE NOTICE**
 >
 > This is an early-stage alpha release.
 The project is actively under development and may experience breaking changes or unexpected behavior without notice.
 Features are subject to change as core functionality is refined and stabilized.
 We recommend using this for testing and feedback purposes only.
 Stability and backwards compatibility are not guaranteed at this stage.

-A modern, real-time multiplayer Tic Tac Toe game with custom emoji pieces, built with vanilla JavaScript and Firebase.
+A modern, real-time multiplayer Tic Tac Toe game with custom emoji pieces and player perspective colors, built with vanilla JavaScript and Firebase.

 ---